If you think clearing your browser cookies is enough to prevent you from being monitored, think again.

 The amendment is implemented as a regulation that succeeds the existing ePrivacy directive from 2009, the so called “cookie law”.
 It ensures that the regulations are consistent across all EU member states and that they also apply to companies in countries outside the EU, if their websites have visitors from EU member states.
 The final regulations are expected to gain legal force sometime in 2019.

-Cookiebot already meets the requirements of both regulations, for instance by enabling the implementation of ‘prior consent’, by documenting the users’ individual consents and by making it easy for users to change or withdraw their consent, as required by the GDPR.
+Cookiebot CMP already meets the requirements of both regulations, for instance by enabling the implementation of ‘prior consent’, by documenting the users’ individual consents and by making it easy for users to change or withdraw their consent, as required by the GDPR.
 The commission also suggests that users are offered the opportunity to regulate the extent of a consent across different types of cookies.
-This means, for instance, that it should be possible to opt out of marketing cookies while allowing preference and statistics cookies, which is already possible with Cookiebot’s multilevel consent type.
+This means, for instance, that it should be possible to opt out of marketing cookies while allowing preference and statistics cookies, which is already possible with the multilevel consent type of Cookiebot CMP.

 Monitor where your customer data ends up

-These kind of ultrasound beacons are now registered in Cookiebot as audio trackers.
-The Cookiebot Manager displays details on such trackers, including a picture of the sound-frequency profile.
+These kind of ultrasound beacons are now registered in Cookiebot CMP as audio trackers.
+The Cookiebot CMP Manager displays details on such trackers, including a picture of the sound-frequency profile.